-Nicole Finn convicted of murder in starvation death
+Nicole Finn convicted of murder in her daughter's starvation death

 A West Des Moines mother who rescued animals but tortured three teens adopted from foster care was convicted Thursday of murder and kidnapping.